 Zarrow Zipper Foot

-The narrow zipper foot used to install regular zippers.
-The foot is designed to enable sewing very close to zipper teeth, cording, or other raised items on your fabric.
+The narrow zipper foot is used to install regular zippers.
+The foot is designed to enable sewing very close to your fabric's zipper teeth, cording, or other raised items.

 Did I Leave Any Zipper Feet Out?